Key takeaways

 Executive Summary

-ACP (Agent Communication Protocol) is IBM's open protocol for agent-to-agent and agent-to-human communication, built on standard REST conventions.
-Where A2A uses JSON-RPC and task lifecycle management, ACP takes a simpler approach: agents communicate via multimodal messages over familiar HTTP endpoints.
+ACP (Agent Communication Protocol) was IBM BeeAI's open protocol for agent-to-agent and agent-to-human communication, built on standard REST conventions.
+Where A2A uses JSON-RPC and task lifecycle management, ACP took a simpler approach: agents communicated via multimodal messages over familiar HTTP endpoints.
+[4] The merger resolved that split — IBM's Kate Blair joined the A2A Technical Steering Committee alongside Google, Microsoft, AWS, Cisco, Salesforce, ServiceNow, and SAP, and the BeeAI Platform itself moved from ACP to A2A.
 [1]

 | Attribute | Value |